Slaughter and May

 Much though it denies it, Slaughters looks down on everyone, and dealing with the firm on a transaction is a different experience to dealing with anyone else.
-With a handful of exceptions, Slaughters lawyers tend to be a rather smug, bookish bunch.
 Though one counters that "the firm has an unfair reputation for being overly traditional and conservative.
 It isn't".
 It's true that it's not snobbish; just have a big brain.
 You will be "surrounded by some of the brightest legal minds" according to one NQ.

 Much though competitors like to claim that Slaughters' star is waning, there seems to be no sign of this.
 The work is as good as it gets, and recent pay rises mean that rewards are pretty much as good as it gets, for UK firms at least.
 So whilst partnership prospects are negligible, those who don't make it can take comfort in the fact that the rest of the City will be waiting in line to offer them equity - just look at the number of ex-Slaughters people in partnerships at other top firms.

-As for the working life at Slaughters, the majority of comments were positive.
-A trainee said there is "Clear leadership from partners" and a "superb training programme".
+As for the working life at Slaughters, the majority of comments have been positive.
+A trainee said there was "Clear leadership from partners" and a "superb training programme".
 An NQ added "you are genuinely made to feel valued".
-There is also a sense of real pride in the top quality work as an NQ felt that "excellence really is practiced".
-Most seemed to get a bit of a kick at being viewed as the "elite".
+There was a sense of pride in the top quality work - "excellence really is practiced".
+And most seemed to get a bit of a kick at being viewed as the "elite".
 That said, there was still a general sense of a "collegiate atmosphere" and "supportive teams".
-Whilst the "staff restaurant is pretty good" the lunchtime sandwiches at training sessions come in for a bit of stick.

-But it's not only the sandwiches where a few disgruntled voices were raised.
-Some note that there have been a spate of departures at mid-associate level to US firms.
+Some noted that there have been a spate of departures at mid-associate level to US firms.
 One associate commented, "Why am I doing the same amount of work as I would be at an American firm for half the money?"
-Another associate complains of 90+ hour weeks, for months on end.
+Another associate complained of 90+ hour weeks.

-So a bit of S&M is not for everyone, but for the right sort of person (maybe someone who took a perverse pleasure in comparing his test results with his class mates' and was always the last to be picked for the footie team) there's no denying that it's a class act.
+So a bit of S&M is not for everyone, but for the right sort of person, there's no denying that it's a class act.
 A real thoroughbred.

 NB the £100k NQ salary includes a discretionary bonus paid in December - but everyone tend to get it.